Institute for Northern Studies

 We offer research-led teaching at post-graduate level in the form of five MLitt programmes (link to course page).
 We also advise PhD students working on topics such as the traditional Shetland boat, Orcadian Identity and intercultural exchange between Shetland and Norway, and Highlands and Islands literature. (link to Phd students page).

 Key information and contact details:

-You can find more information at the CNS website
+You can find more information at the Institute for Northern Studies website.

 For detailed information on research staff, publications, activity and equipment at this centre please use the UHI Research Database

 Institute Director: Prof Donna Heddle

 INS Orkney, Kiln Corner, Kirkwall, Orkney, KW15 1QX